 Audio Technica AT2035 Compatibility

-Although the Audio Technica AT2035 is compatible with both Mac and PC operating systems, you will need an audio interface with a USB output and phantom power.
+The Audio Technica AT2035 is compatible with both Mac and PC operating systems.
+However, you will need an audio interface with a USB output and phantom power.

 Let’s take a look at what else you will need to get the most out of this microphone.